charliecalvert/CloudNotes/Assignments/Ec2Provision.md

 npm install aws-sdk
 ```

-In **~/.aws** create this file and call it **credentials**:
+We are using the AWS SDK to create instances.

+## AWS SDK and AWS Educate {#aws-sdk-educate}

+If you are using AWS Educate create a file called **credentials** in **~/.aws**:

 ```
 [default]
 aws_access_key_id=<YOUR KEY>
 aws_secret_access_key=<YOUR SECRET>
-aws_session_token=<WE MIGHT ALSO NEED THIS ONE>
+aws_session_token=<WE ALSO NEED THIS ONE>
 ```

-Aws Educate students get their keys by selecting "Account Details" on the same page where you see **remaining credits** and **session time**.
-Your region will be **us-east-1**.
+Aws Educate students get their keys by selecting "Account Details" on the AWS Educate site.
+This button is found on the same page where you see **remaining credits** and **session time**.
 It's right after you select the classroom.
-Unfortunately, these keys expire over time, so you will have to recreate the file when your time runs out in AwsEducate.
+Unfortunately, these keys expire over time, so you will have to recreate the file when your time runs out in Aws Educate.
 This is not true if you have a regular account.

+Your AWS Educate region will be **us-east-1**.

+## The AWS SDK for AWS Regular Accounts {#aws-sdk-regular}

 If you are trying to use a regular account, not an AWS Educate account, create **~/.aws/config.json**.
 You can leave **~/.aws/credentials**, I think: